6 Types Of Listening & How To Improve Your Skills For Stronger Relationships

 Improving your active listening skills is quite simple: Utilize body language to display your interest in the conversation, make an effort not to interrupt the person who is speaking, ask questions that are relevant and move the topic along, and stay focused on the conversation at hand.
 "Active listening is important in every part of life, but it is most applicable to managing problems/conflict and building communication skills with others by demonstrating interest and rapport through engaging in conversation," they add.

-Reflective listening can be employed to defuse arguments and may seem similar to empathetic listening.
+Reflective listening (also called active listening) can be employed to defuse arguments and may seem similar to empathetic listening.
 "Reflective listening is where you're essentially, as the name implies, repeating back what somebody has said," explains Carmichael.
 "It can be very affirming for a person to feel heard," she adds.
 For example, if you're in an argument, instead of approaching the conversation with aggression, you can use this method of listening to defuse tension and show your conversation partner that you hear what they're saying.
 "In arguments a lot of time it's more like a competition to see who can make their point.
 If you step out of that with reflective listening, it can calm the other person," she explains.

 This form of listening also displays understanding of what the other person is speaking about, which can lead to a more well-rounded conversation.
 "With reflective listening, you're really pausing in and checking in with them to see if you've fully understood what they've said before trying to move on to anything else.
 This can help to establish rapport and make them feel secure and calm, like they don't have to keep fighting to make their points or worry that they're competing with you for air time," says Carmichael.